tertek/tertek.github.io/_posts/2025-04-16-modern-website-development-with-php.md

 ## Setup your website template

 One of the most important development principle is [DRY](https://www.digitalocean.com/community/tutorials/what-is-dry-development), which means "don't repeat yourself".
-This is not only relevant for the code you write within one project, but also for steps between multiple projects.
+This is not only relevant for the code you write within one project, but also for the activities between multiple projects.
 That is why it makes sense to setup your development templates, in case you are working on projects that do not require a framework and are similar to each other.

-An example for such a case could be the development of dynamically rendered websites that consume a decoupled [headless CMS](https://en.wikipedia.org/wiki/Headless_content_management_system).
+An example for such a case could be the development of dynamically rendered websites that consume a decoupled [Headless CMS](https://en.wikipedia.org/wiki/Headless_content_management_system).
 In the best scenario an API  can be accessed through HTTP from the PHP Website providing authentication credentials.
-So what is needed is a solid base that will take over the data pulling, routing the data to a view, where it will be rendered using a template engine and finally bundleded with a modern CSS library.
+So what is needed is a solid base that will take over the data pulling, routing the data to a view, where it will be rendered using a template engine and finally bundled with a modern CSS library.

-Of course you could go directly with a framework such as Laravel or Slim, but what if you really only want to use the bare minimum without all the other useful but unnecessary stuff in this case?
+Of course you could go directly with a framework such as Laravel or Slim, but what if you really only want to use the bare minimum without all the other useful - but unnecessary stuff in this case?
 This guide will specifically focus on using framework-level components to build a minimal and lightweight website.

 In most cases, the only thing that changes from project to project, is the data structure and design of the views, which means the whole skeleton of the website can be reused.

-This guide will show an example of builing such a reusable modern PHP development template, based on a DDEV development environment, [Illuminate classes](https://github.com/illuminate) and [TailwindCSS](https://tailwindcss.com/) frontend library.
+This guide will show an example of builing such a reusable modern PHP development template, based on a DDEV development environment, standard PHP components and [TailwindCSS](https://tailwindcss.com/) frontend library.

 ### 1. Create a generic PHP project with ddev